bwprice/PondCritters/index.md

 **Phantom Midges (Family: Chaoboridae)**

 *The fly equivalent of a submarine!*

 - Nearly transparent
-- Float in the water column (i.e. not on surface or bottom)
+- Float in the water column (i.e. not on the surface or bottom)
-- Antennae modified into grasping organs (like the raptorial arms of a mantis)
+- Antennae modified into grasping organs (like the raptorial arms of a mantis!)

 {% include youtubePlayer.html id="1HUBvGVa8GI" %}

 **Non-biting Midges (Family: Chironomidae)**

-*A diverse group in which the adults look like mosquitos*
+*A diverse group in which the adults look like mosquitos.*

 - Distinct head
 - Sometimes bright red